digitalcloud-ninja/spacecrafts/postman/guides/README.md

 _ChatGPT_

-- The **API Specification** provides a detailed description of the application's API endpoints and their inputs and outputs.
+- The [**API Specification**](../schemas) provides a detailed description of the application's API endpoints and their inputs and outputs.

-- The **Application Users Guide** provides instructions on how to use the sample applications, including features and functionality.
+- The [**Application Users Guide**](../references/application/README.md) provides instructions on how to use the sample applications, including features and functionality.

-- The **Services Reference** provides instructions on how to use the sample application's microservices backend. including features and functionality.
+- The [**Services Reference**](../references/services/README.md) provides instructions on how to use the sample application's microservices backend including features and functionality.

-- The **Additional Resources** contains additional informational public resources.
+- The [**Additional Resources**](../references/ADDITIONAL-RESOURCES.md) contains additional informational public resources.

-- The **Glossary** contains definitions for technical terms used in the document.
+- The [**Glossary**](../references/GLOSSARY.md) contains definitions for technical terms used in the document.

-- The **Release Notes** provides information on the latest updates and changes to the application.
+- The [**Release Notes**](../CHANGELOG.md) provides information on the latest updates and changes to the application.
   This document is intended for developers, administrators, and users of the application.

 **Why was this created?**

-- **Tutorial / Educational**: This started as a research effort on Postman Enterprise, .GitHub integrations and building a software developers kit for an enterprise team.
+- **Tutorial / Educational**: This started as a research effort on Postman Enterprise, GitHub integrations and building a software developers kit for an enterprise team.

 <h3>MIT License</h3>